How to Recover an Unsaved Word Document Quickly and Easily: a Short Guide

 As long as the data hasn’t been overwritten by a new file, you can often recover deleted Word documents with third-party recovery software.
 These can scan your disk and find anything that looks like a file, allowing you to recover it.
 We’ll be using Disk Drill here — but other options like EaseUS and Stellar Data Recovery have similar steps.

-1. Download the Data Recovery Software
+- Download the Data Recovery Software

 Go to the website of any decent data recovery program, click download and install the app.

-2. Look Through the Found Files
+- Look Through the Found Files

 Choose to “review found files” to get access to a breakdown of everything the app found.
 If you want to do a full drive restore to recover everything, simply click the “recover all” button instead.

-3. Recover Your File
+- Recover Your File

 Scroll through all the files it found until you find your lost Word document, select it and click “recover.”

-4. Choose a Recovery Location
+- Choose a Recovery Location

 Select a folder for the deleted Word documents.
 You should put this on a different drive, if you have a second storage device like an external hard drive available, to stop the new file from overwriting the old one halfway through.

-Final Thoughts: Recover Lost Word Files
+Final Thoughts: Recover a Word Document

 However, regardless of how good Microsoft Word and third-party tools are, it’s always better to save your files than it is to recover unsaved Word documents.
-Between Microsoft’s autosave feature and the great online backup services that are available, there’s no reason you should have to suffer a catastrophic data loss again.
+Between Microsoft’s autosave feature and the best online backup services that are available, there’s no reason you should have to suffer a catastrophic data loss again.

 Did you need to recover deleted or unsaved Word documents?
 Did our methods to recover a deleted Word file help?
 Have you now created backup files for your computer?
 Let us know your thoughts in the comments below.
 Thanks for reading.